ulrikstrid/ligo/gitlab-pages/docs/language-basics/loops.md

 Given a map from strings to integers, here is how to sum all the integers and concatenate all the strings.

-Here is an example where the keys are concatenated and the values are summed up.

 ```jsligo skip
 let sum_map = (m: map<string, int>): [string, int] => {